How to setup the python environment

 0. Install PowerShell (only for Windows)

-1. Go to PowerShell Github lastest release page and download msi installer for Windows, see the red box in the following image:
+1. Go to PowerShell Github lastest release pagearrow-up-right and download msi installer for Windows, see the red box in the following image:

 TIPS: The naming pattern of msi installer for Windows is PowerShell-<version>-win-x64.msi.
 Select PowerShell-7.0.2-win-x64.msi if the lastest release version of PowerShell is 7.0.2.